gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 verbena.
 "It's all been for nothing!"
 I have reached the bottom of the stairs, but I am not finished.
 Oh no, not at all.
 I grab a branch of her favorite dwarf pine and pulled it over, heedless of the sharp needles pricking my skin.
-And those palms---I have never liked those palms.
+And those palms—I have never liked those palms.
 They drip sticky sap on the flagstones every fall, and the housekeeper *never* cleans it properly.

 Strong hands take hold of me.
 "Honored mistress, please, stop.
 Stop, stop,